dr-haki/docs/vault/computer-science/zen/Exercism.md

 Immersing yourself in that language.
 Being creative with it.

-For that reason, this platform is not only good for [[Thinking like Java]], but also good for getting mentored by some other colleagues.
+For that reason, this platform is not only good for Thinking like Java, but also good for getting mentored by some other colleagues.

 In the end, programming is all about helping each other.